maxmmaron/software_development_project/README.md

 Step 2: Data Acquisition

 Downloaded the car advertisement dataset (vehicles_us.csv) and placed it in the root directory of the project.
-I also did some data clean up and pre-processing to separate and evaluate data types
+I also did some data clean up and pre-processing to separate and evaluate data types into the new cleaned_vehicles_us.csv dataset

 Step 3: Exploratory Data Analysis